 The other option (and this is my favorite) is to display all the cookies on a big table, and then guests walk around the table, taking only a few at a time, until everyone has enough and the cookies are gone.
 My friend provides nice big boxes (like the kind you gift clothes in) for everyone to collect their cookies in!
 This method lets people take less or none of a kind they might not like and it allows the guest list to be very flexible right up until the last minute!

 Try to include a few options for those who do want cookies that they can safely eat.
 You can either provide these yourself or recruit a few other guests to help you.
-You might have a smaller swap of allergy friendly foods, or set up a Google doc ahead of time to coordinate recipes and folks who can make them.
-Guests who bring regular cookies can also have a label with ingredients to be aware of, like nuts, coconut, etc. Also be careful of contamination.
-Gluten free cookies that are on the same platter as regular cookies can quickly cease to be gluten free!
+You might have a smaller swap of allergy-friendly foods, or set up a Google doc ahead of time to coordinate recipes and folks who can make them.
+Guests who bring regular cookies can also have a label with ingredients to be aware of, like nuts, coconut, etc. Also, be careful of cross-contamination.
+Gluten-free cookies that are on the same platter as regular cookies can quickly cease to be gluten-free!

 Before we rotate around the table to pick up our cookies, we hover around to look at all of the wonderful yumminess and place votes for each category.
 The hostess usually takes one cookie and breaks it into small tasting bites for us to sample.
 The actual awards can be fun, silly, and made on a paper plate, or you can choose to do a small gift award, like a gingerbread house or an ornament.

-If you love this kind of thing and want to go all out, here are some fun aspects you can add to your event.
+If you love this kind of thing and want to go all out when you host a Christmas cookie exchange party, here are some fun aspects you can add to your event.